-- i) US\$75,000 cash payment on the effective date (received); - ii) US\$100,000 cash payment on or before the first anniversary of the effective date; - iii) US\$125,000 cash payment on or before the second anniversary of the effective date; - iv) US\$150,000 cash paymenton or before the third anniversary of the effective date; - v) incur a total of US\$4,000,000 in expenditures on the Taviche Property by the third anniversary of the effective date.
+- f) Taviche Project, Oaxaca State, Mexico (continued): - i) US\$75,000 cash payment on the effective date (received); - ii) US\$100,000 cash payment on or before the date that is 10 business days following the date on which the Aura Purchase Agreement is signed and filed with the Mining Ministry in Mexico; - iii) US\$125,000 cash payment on or before the second anniversary of the effective date; - iv) US\$150,000 cash payment on or before the third anniversary of the effective date; and - v) incur a total of US\$4,000,000 in expenditures on the Taviche project by the third anniversary of the effective date.

-Upon earning the Initial Interest, Fortuna can then earn an additional 20% interest for a total 80% interest in the Taviche Project by funding the exercise of the Company's option to acquire the remaining 20% of the Taviche Property from Gold79.
+Upon earning the Initial Interest, Fortuna can then earn an additional 20% interest for a total 80% interest in the Taviche project by funding the exercise of the Company's option to acquire the remaining 20% of the Taviche project from Gold79.
 Upon CMC acquiring the Initial Interest, the parties will form a joint venture, pursuant to which the Company will retain a 20% interest which shall be carried until a positive construction decision is made under the terms of the agreement.

-If a positive construction decision is not made within seven years of the date of the option agreement, the Company will have the option, exercisable for a period of 60-days, to purchase CMC's interest in the Taviche Project in exchange for a cash payment equal to Fortuna's work expenditures to date.
+If a positive construction decision is not made within seven years of the date of the option agreement, the Company will have the option, exercisable for a period of 60-days, to purchase CMC's interest in the Taviche project in exchange for a cash payment equal to Fortuna's work expenditures to date.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS YEARS ENDED APRIL 30, 2021 AND 2020 g) Biricu Project, Guerrero State, Mexico:
+g) Biricu Project, Guerrero State, Mexico:

-On January 13, 2021, the Company renegotiated the terms of the underlying royalty on the Biricu Project acquired during the fiscal year ended April 30, 2020 as described in note 5.
+On January 13, 2021, the Company renegotiated the terms of the underlying royalty on the Biricu Project.
 The Biricu Project is subject to a 2% NSR.
 The Company has been granted an option to repurchase one-half of the NSR which would result in the NSR being reduced to 1% of net smelter returns ("NSR Repurchase Option").
 The NSR Repurchase Option may be exercised by cash payment as follows:

-- i) \$500,000 if the NSR Repurchase Option is exercised on or before December 31, 2023; - ii) \$750,000 if the NSR Repurchase Option is exercised after December 31, 2023 and on or before December 31, 2024; - iii) \$1,000,000 if the NSR Repurchase Option is exercised after December 31, 2024 and on or before December 31, 2025.
+- i) \$500,000 if the NSR Repurchase Option is exercised on or before December 31, 2023; - ii) \$750,000 if the NSR Repurchase Option is exercised after December 31, 2023 and on or before December 31, 2024; and - iii) \$1,000,000 if the NSR Repurchase Option is exercised after December 31, 2024 and on or before December 31, 2025.